Snapchat

 The lion mothers on Snapchat

-The channel has five administrators who are responsible for the implementation for one week at a time.
-The channel has its own rules with guidelines for both regulars and guests, including our ethical responsibility, what we can and cannot share, and confidentiality towards ourselves and the followers.
-In between we have competitions with great prizes, and every December we have a slightly different Christmas calendar with hatches that are relevant to our target group.
-The Snapchat channel is alive and constantly changing.
-Themes change from day to day and give a completely unique insight into the everyday life of families with children and young people with illness and functional variation, for better or for worse.
+The channel is administered by the Lionesses Central Board.
+The channel has its own rules and guidelines for both regulars and guests, including our ethical responsibility, what we can and cannot share, and confidentiality towards ourselves and our followers.
+Occasionally we have competitions with great prizes, and every December we have a slightly different Christmas calendar with hatches that are relevant to our target groupThe Snapchat channel is alive and constantly changing.
+Topics change from day to day and provide a unique insight into the everyday lives of families with children and young people with illnesses and needs for help, for better or for worse.

 Openness gives knowledge and knowledge is power!
-We believe that through openness we can contribute to an increased understanding of what it is like to live with a chronic illness and various functional variations.
-We believe that increased understanding contributes to making harmless and "normalizing" what for many is experienced as different and foreign, and that we can thereby break down prejudices and reduce bullying, which unfortunately is often a consequence of a lack of knowledge and understanding.
-We believe that openness and dissemination of knowledge is the key to a more inclusive society, where people with illnesses and functional variations are not seen as someone who needs to be "fixed", but rather a completely natural part of the diversity in our society.
-We are here for the love!
+We believe that through openness we can contribute to increased understanding of what it is like to live with chronic illness and various functional disabilities.
+We believe that increased understanding helps to make harmless and “normalize” what many experience as different and foreign, and that we can thereby break down prejudices and reduce bullying, which unfortunately is often a result of precisely a lack of knowledge and understanding.
+We believe that openness and knowledge dissemination are the key to a more inclusive society, where people with illnesses and functional disabilities are not seen as someone who needs to be “fixed”, but rather a completely natural part of the diversity in our society.

 Our stories